 To date, we have obtained all licenses, authorizations, findings of suitability, registrations, permits and approvals necessary for our operations.
 Our supplier licenses tend to be issued for fixed periods of time, after which a renewal of the license is required.
-For example, certain of our licenses will expire and will need to be renewed in 2021, including our one year-term U.S. betting licenses for Arkansas, West Virginia and Tennessee.
+For example, certain of our licenses will expire and will need to be renewed in 2021, including our one year-term U.S. betting licenses for Arkansas, West Virginia, Tennessee, Michigan, Indiana and the Saginaw Chippewa Indian Tribe.
 However, we can give no assurance that any additional licenses, permits and approvals that may be required will be given or that existing ones will be renewed or will not be revoked.
 Renewal is subject to, among other things, continued satisfaction of suitability and eligibility requirements of our directors, officers, key employees and personnel and shareholders.
 Any failure to renew or maintain our licenses or to receive new licenses when necessary would have a material adverse effect on our business.